Taiwan President Tsai Ing-wen riding high into second term as Trump fights China | The Japan Times

 “Beijing will continue to employ a mix of its carrots and sticks approach with Taiwan, but with an emphasis on the latter,” said Russell Hsiao, executive director of the Washington-based Global Taiwan Institute.
 “Indeed, most indicators point to China ratcheting up its multifaceted pressure campaign against Taiwan.”

 Although Taiwan has avoided a coronavirus outbreak like those in China or South Korea, Tsai faces many of the same economic concerns as Taiwan’s neighbors.
-Growth in the first quarter cooled to the slowest pace since 2016, an increasing number of economists forecast the economy’s first contraction since 2009.
+Growth in the first quarter cooled to the slowest pace since 2016, with an increasing number of economists forecasting the economy’s first contraction since 2009.

 And Taiwan’s companies could also suffer collateral damage from Trump’s efforts to push back against Chinese influence, such as new U.S. rules barring any chipmaker using American equipment from supplying Huawei Technologies Co.
-Taiwan’s biggest company, Taiwan Semiconductor Manufacturing Co., gets an estimated 14% of its revenue from Huawei.
+Taiwan’s biggest company, Taiwan Semiconductor Manufacturing Co., gets an estimated 14 percent of its revenue from Huawei.

 “In the next four years, Taiwan faces a variety of threats from China and some from the United States,” said Ashley Feng, a research associate with the Center for a New American Security.
 “Opportunities for China and Taiwan to cooperate over the next four years are limited and shrinking.”